hoffmangroup/genomedata/doc/genomedata.rst

 .. versionadded:: 1.1
    The ability to replace data tracks.

+Additional data tracks can be added to an existing archive with the following pipeline:

+1. :ref:`genomedata-open-data`
+#. :ref:`genomedata-load-data`
+#. :ref:`genomedata-close-data`

+.. versionadded:: 1.2
+   The ability to add data tracks.

+As of the current version, Genomedata archives must include the underlying genomic sequence and can only be created with :ref:`genomedata-load-seq`.
+A Genomedata archive can be created without any tracks, however, using the following pipeline:

+1. :ref:`genomedata-load-seq`
+#. :ref:`genomedata-close-data`

+.. versionadded:: 1.2
+   The ability to create an archive without any data tracks.

 .. note:: A call to :program:`h5repack` after
           :ref:`genomedata-close-data` may be used to